Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 Let's start by thinking why we can't do this with just references.

-When we're using threads, multiple parts of our program can be executed at the same time.
+When we're using threads, multiple parts of our program _can_ be executed at the same time.

+---

-Imagine we have two threads that want to change the data behind a reference based on what is currently stored there, something simple like each thread wants to multiply the data.
+Imagine we have two threads that want to change the data, behind a reference, based on what is currently stored there, something simple like each thread wants to multiply a numeric value.

 1. Thread 1 reads the value from memory into a register
 2. Thread 2 reads the value from memory into a register
 3. Thread 1 multiplies the data and stores it back in memory
 4. Thread 2 multiplies the data and stores it back in memory

+---

 In this situation, we've lost the effect of Thread 1, which _could_ be a bug.